mido/mido/README.rst

 much from this point.
 What remains is to write thorough documentation and to add more unit tests.

-I am aiming for a release sometime in July.
+I am aiming for a release sometime in July 2013.

 License